Independent African news, markets, culture and politics.

 Trump addresses health rumors — RT World News

-US President Donald Trump has attributed visible bruising on his hands to his daily aspirin intake, which exceeds the recommended dose.
-In an interview with the Wall Street Journal, Trump revealed that he takes 325 milligrams of aspirin daily for cardiac prevention, despite his physician’s recommendation to lower the dosage.
-The president’s personal physician, Sean Barbabella, confirmed this information.
+President Donald Trump has attributed the visible bruising on his hands to his daily aspirin intake, which exceeds the recommended dose.
+In an interview with the Wall Street Journal, he disclosed that he takes 325 milligrams of aspirin each day for cardiac prevention, despite his physician’s advice to lower the dosage.
+His personal physician, Sean Barbabella, confirmed this information.
+Trump said he has been taking aspirin for 25 years and is “a little superstitious” about changing his routine.
+The Mayo Clinic recommends a low dose of 81 mg for cardiac prevention, and a White House‑provided Mayo Clinic analysis estimates the president’s cardiac age to be that of a 65‑year‑old.

-The debate surrounding Trump’s health and age has been ongoing, with the US media questioning his well-being due to visible bruising on his hands.
-The president’s age and health have been under scrutiny, particularly in light of his reelection campaign.
-As the oldest person to hold the US presidency, Trump’s health is a subject of interest to the public and the media.
+The debate over Trump’s health and age has been ongoing, with media outlets questioning his well‑being in light of the bruising on his hands.
+As the oldest person to hold the U.S. presidency, his health remains a subject of public and media interest, especially as he pursues reelection.

 Scroll to Top